ocerman/zenpower/README.md

 # Zenpower
-Zenpower is Linux kernel driver for reading temperature, voltage, current and power for AMD Zen family CPUs.
+Zenpower is Linux kernel driver for reading temperature, voltage(SVI2), current(SVI2) and power(SVI2) for AMD Zen family CPUs.

 ## Installation
 You can install this module via dkms.